Nitish-Kshatriya-P/RAG-Build-and-deploy-on-Azure/README.md

-# RAG Application using AWS(lambda, ECR), Langchain, HuggingFace, Docker and ChromaDB.
+# RAG Application using Langchain, HuggingFace, Docker-Hub and Pinecone.